marknair/roundingup/README.md

 - If the rounded number is 1 or -1, print: “Ah, you seem to live on the edge.”
 - Otherwise, print: “The middle path seems to be for you.”

-Use the starter code to help you begin
+Use the starter code in `roundit.c` to help you begin